hsflores7/project-recipe-model/README.md

 and additional DataFrame that only contains the unique recipes

 ### Univariate Analysis
-#### Minute Graph
+#### Sugar Distribution
 This graph removes the outliers to improve readability of the distribution as as before removing such outliers it's very hard to read.

 Below is a print statement from the graph function including the means and medians of both the original distribution and the distribution without the outliers.
-Of note, the medians are the same and the final line includes how many values were removed from the original dataset in the making of the graph.
+Of note, the medians are about the same and the final line includes how many values were removed from the original dataset in the making of the graph.
 ```
-Mean of recipes under 300 minutes: 47.31, Mean of all recipes: 115.1
+Mean of recipes under 300 sugar: 43.05, Mean of all recipes: 68.7
-Median of recipes under 300 minutes: 35.0, Median of all recipes: 35.0
+Median of recipes under 300 sugar: 22.0, Median of all recipes: 23.0
-Removed values from full DataFrame: 3427, Percent: 4.1%
+Removed values from full DataFrame: 2709, Percent: 3.24%
 ```
 <iframe
-  src="assets/minute-graph.html"
+  src="assets/sugar-graph.html"
   width="800"
   height="600"
   frameborder="0"